davdar/maam/writeup/paper.markdown

 We propose an automated alternative to structuring and implementing program analysis.
-Inspired by \citeauthor*{dvanhorn:Liang1995Monad}'s \emph{Monad transformers for modular interpreters} \cite{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters written in a specific monadic style.
+Inspired by \citeauthor*{dvanhorn:Liang1995Monad}'s \emph{Monad Transformers and Modular Interpreters} \cite{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters written in a specific monadic style.
 Changing the monad will change the interpreter from a concrete interpreter into an abstract interpreter.
 As we show, classical program